Exploring Westleton Common

 We hope this has piqued your interest – it really is the most glorious woodland!

 We will set up a moth trap the night before the meeting – Friday, 9 May, 8 pm.
-Members are welcome to come along and participate.
-Places are limited, so please call Joan Hardingham on 07848 007807 as early as possible to reserve your spot.
+Members are welcome to participate.
+Note that places are limited for setting up the moth traps, so please call Joan Hardingham on 07848 007807 as early as possible to reserve your spot.

 November Members’ Meeting – Report and photos